determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

  Scheduling Behavior
 *********************

-The Determined master takes care of scheduling distributed training jobs automatically, ensuring that all of the compute resources required for a job are available before the job itself is launched.
-Users should be aware of the following details about scheduler behavior when using distributed training:
+The Determined master schedules distributed training jobs automatically, ensuring that all of the compute resources required for a job are available before the job is launched.
+When using distributed training, take note of the following details related to scheduler behavior:

--  If ``slots_per_trial`` is smaller than or equal to the number of slots on a single agent, Determined considers scheduling multiple distributed training jobs on a single agent.
-This is designed to improve utilization and to allow multiple small training jobs to run on a single agent.
+-  If ``slots_per_trial`` is less than or equal to the number of slots on a single agent, Determined considers scheduling multiple distributed training jobs on a single agent.
+This approach is designed to improve utilization and to allow multiple small training jobs to run on a single agent.
 For example, an agent with eight GPUs could be assigned two 4-GPU jobs or four 2-GPU jobs.

--  Otherwise, if ``slots_per_trial`` is greater than the number of slots on a single agent, Determined schedules the distributed training job onto multiple agents.
-A multi-machine distributed training job is only scheduled onto an agent if this results in utilizing all of the agent GPUs.
-This is to ensure good performance and utilize the full network bandwidth of each machine while minimizing inter-machine networking.
-For example, if all of the agents in your cluster have eight GPUs each , you should submit jobs with ``slots_per_trial`` set to a multiple of eight, such as 8, 16, or 24.
+-  On the other hand, if ``slots_per_trial`` is greater than the number of slots on a single agent, Determined schedules the distributed training job onto multiple agents.
+A multi-machine distributed training job is only scheduled onto an agent if it results in utilizing all of the agent GPUs.
+This strategy ensures good performance and utilizes the full network bandwidth of each machine while minimizing inter-machine networking.
+For example, if all the agents in your cluster have eight GPUs each, you should submit jobs with ``slots_per_trial`` set to a multiple of eight, such as 8, 16, or 24.

 .. warning::